xpdAcq/shed-streaming/paper.md

 tracking the provenance of the produced results.
-The ``SHED`` API translates data coming from a streaming experiment into python objects which are passed into data processing pipelines written using the ``streamz`` library.
+The ``SHED`` API translates data coming from a streaming experiment into python objects which are passed into data processing pipelines written using the ``rapidz`` library.
 It expects data in the form of the Bluesky Event Model schema, which is a flexible open-source document model suitable for scientific time-series experiments.
 The Bluesky event model [@koerner2020] is used by nearly all of the beamlines at the National Synchrotron Light Source-II (NSLS-II) as well as at other facilities.
-``SHED`` also provides translation from the python objects flowing through a ``streamz`` pipeline back into the Event Model enabling the use of data visualization and storage tools written for the Event Model.
+``SHED`` also provides translation from the python objects flowing through a ``rapidz`` pipeline back into the Event Model enabling the use of data visualization and storage tools written for the Event Model.
 In addition to the translation features SHED passively tracks the provenance of produced data, capturing the data processing pipeline, data unique IDs,